This Sausage and Kale Stuffed Acorn Squash is a feel-good meal that will boost your mood and warm you up during the cold fall and winter days.

 - 1 +1 tablespoons olive oil

-- 1 pound spicy Italian sausage — casings removed
+- 1 pound spicy Italian sausage casings removed and nitrate-free

 - kosher salt and black pepper to taste